 The overall goal of the Benton County Stormwater Program is to reduce the volume of runoff from current development (for example parking lots, subdivisions) and the developing landscape, while reducing the amount of pollutants carried by stormwater runoff to our rivers and streams.
 In order to meet this overall goal Benton County staff has developed and implemented Six Minimum Control Measures.

 The Benton County Stormwater Management Plan was developed by Benton County Community Development, Environmental Health, and Public Works in 2007 and adopted by the Benton County Board of Commissioners.
-An update to the SWMP is currently in process to implements new requirements that go into effect beginning March 1, 2023.
+Benton County updated its NPDES Phase II MS4 Permit on February 21, 2023 and the corresponding amendments to Benton county Code went into effect on March 23, 2023.
 Previous versions of the SWMP can be found in the Document Library under the "Historical Documents" section.

 Stormwater Program Related Code Documents and Applications